|Major Groups > Toothed Mushrooms|

 Mushrooms with spines or "teeth" do not form a natural taxonomic group, but putting them together simplifies identification; while the toothed mushrooms range widely in their appearance, the presence of the spines helps separate them from the thousands of other mushrooms that lack spines.

-Some of these mushrooms, like Auriscalpium vulgare or Hydnum repandum, are easy to identify--but others can make for a frustrating experience.
+Some of these mushrooms, like Auriscalpium vulgare, are fairly easy to identify—but others can make for a frustrating experience.
 I find many species of Hydnellum to be very difficult to separate (figuratively and literally, since their flesh is so tough).
 The key below will lead you to a species in a few instances, but is primarily designed to sort out the various genera of toothed mushrooms.

 Key to Genera (and a Few Species) of Toothed Mushrooms

 Baird, R. E. (1986a).
 Type studies of North American and other related taxa of stipitate hydnums: Genera Bankera, Hydnellum, Phellodon, Sarcodon.
 Berlin: J. Cramer.
 89 pp.

 Baird, R. E. (1986b).
 Study of the stipitate hydnums from the southern Appalachian Mountains—Genera: Bankera, Hydnellum, Phellodon, Sarcodon.
 Berlin: J. Cramer.
 156 pp.

 Baird, R. E. & S. R. Khan (1986).
 The stipitate hydnums (Thelephoraceae) of Florida.
 Brittonia 38: 171–184.

 Coker, W. C. (1919).
 The hydnums of North Carolina.
 Journal of the Elisha Mitchell Scientific Society 34: 163–197.

 Coker, W. C. & A. H. Beers (1951).
 The stipitate hydnums of the eastern United States.
 Chapel Hill: University of North Carolina Press.
 211 pp.